sdhutchins/shinySCP/about.md

 ## What's next for shinySCP?

-Currently, the implementation only allows you to login to your server.
+Currently, the implementation only allows you to login to your server and view files.

 Going forward...I have a few ideas for this app...